danbev/learning-v8/README.md

   return exception != ReadOnlyRoots(heap()).termination_exception();
 }
 ```
-I really need to understand this better and the various ways to catch/handle
+TODO: I really need to understand this better and the various ways to
-exceptions (from C++ and JavaScript).
+catch/handle exceptions (from C++ and JavaScript).

 Next (in PropagatePendingExceptionToExternalTryCatch) we have:
 ```c++
   // Get the top-most JS_ENTRY handler, cannot be on top if it doesn't exist.